CUSTOMER STORY

 The First BraunAbility Wheelchair Van: Betsy

-Rice was going about 55 miles an hour on a highway when another driver over-corrected.
-While that driver walked away from the accident with only minor injuries, Derrick faced a new reality: paralysis.
-After 11 months of rehab, Rice went home, but due to medical complications, he had to wait another six months before he could get behind the wheel.
-Rice described being unable to drive saying, “I really didn't want to get out and go because I felt like it was a burden to do that.”
+Rice was going about 55 miles an hour on a highway when another driver overcorrected.
+While that driver walked away from the accident with only minor injuries, Rice faced a new reality: paralysis.
+After 11 months of rehab, he went home, but due to medical complications, he had to wait another six months before he could get behind the wheel.
+Rice described being unable to drive, saying, “I really didn't want to get out and go because I felt like it was a burden to do that.”
 At the time, Rice was relying on family for transportation, and he used a Hoyer lift to get in and out of his vehicle.

 After learning to drive with hand controls, Rice was eager to purchase his first wheelchair accessible vehicle, a BraunAbility Chrysler Town & Country, better known to him as 'Betsy.'

-Rice describes ‘Betsy’ as being “old and faithful,” but over the years, he grew tired, and so did his vehicle.
-Being taller, Derrick wanted a vehicle he could get in and out of without having to crouch.
+Rice described 'Betsy,' saying, “She’s old and faithful.”
+Over the years, though, he was ready for a new vehicle.
+Being taller, Rice wanted a vehicle he could get in and out of without having to crouch.
 More importantly, he started using a power wheelchair, and he was eager to find a vehicle that didn’t require him to transfer from his wheelchair into the driver’s seat.

-Rice’s current vehicle, ‘Genevieve,’ is a BraunAbility Chrysler Pacifica XT.
-With this BraunAbility conversion, Rice is not only able to get from home, to work, and everywhere in between, but the vehicle also has features his previous vehicle did not.
-Rice is especially fond of the vehicle’s 56-inch doorway height, allowing him to enter and exit his vehicle without ducking.
-But what was most important to Rice, was having a Q’Straint wheelchair securement system.
+Rice’s current vehicle, 'Genevieve,' is a BraunAbility Chrysler Pacifica XT.
+With this BraunAbility conversion, Rice is not only able to get from home to work and everywhere in between, but the vehicle also has features his previous vehicle did not.
+Rice is especially fond of the vehicle’s extended doorway height, allowing him to enter and exit without ducking.
+What was most important to Rice, however, was having a Q’Straint wheelchair securement system.

 - Derrick Rice